 Despite increased federal and state funds coming through legislation, the NATS committees are still concerned with how best to spend limited funds on improvements to the road network when so much of it has deteriorated already.
-The most recent full county ratings for Berrien and Cass county were are 2014-2015.
-At that time, 40.3% percent of the federal-aid roads in Berrien County and 52.9% of Cass County roads were in poor condition, meaning that significant expenditures are needed to improve the pavement condition.
+The most recent full county ratings for Berrien and Cass counties are from 2016-2017.
+At that time, 55.1 percent of the federal-aid roads in Berrien County and 47.4 percent of Cass County roads were in poor condition, meaning that significant expenditures are needed to improve the pavement condition.
 At the same time, many roads that are in fair condition now are in danger of deteriorating further without preventative maintenance.
 It has therefore become especially important that NATS keep its members apprised of the pavement conditions, the latest techniques for managing pavement, and all funding sources that are available.

-In FY 2018, NATS will focus on educating member communities about how to leverage both federal and state funding sources, and continue to improve the use of asset management techniques for prioritizing road repairs.
+In FY 2019, NATS will focus on educating member communities about how to leverage both federal and state funding sources, and continue to improve the use of asset management techniques for prioritizing road repairs.

 Related FHWA Planning Emphasis Area: Performance Based Planning In order to improve and maintain the condition of the road network, NATS will need to continue to prioritize projects and target investments where they are most needed, and where they will have the most impact.
 Performance measures will assist NATS in evaluating the success of its investments in the future.
+Cooperation between the federal government through and among individual MPOs will result in performance measures applied to most NATS goals.
+The SWMPC has been tasked with establishing credible metrics for the ongoing evaluation of success against the goals the NATS has set for the study area.